jsk389/BOChaMM/README.md

 3. `results/images/` -- Contains plots of stretched echelle diagrams of our fits.
 4. `results/samples/` -- Contains samples from the Bayesian optimizer for the forward modelling step.
 See the notebooks on how to use these.
 5. `results/tables/` -- Summary of results from the paper.

+### Due to the large volume of the data products (peakbagged modes, BayesOpt samples, etc.), we have migrated the full dataset to Zenodo, with a few examples in the existing repo folders.
+Get the full data [here](https://github.com/uber-research/TuRBO).

 ## Visualization